maxmuffin/LISPprotocolOnOvS/README.md

 # LISPprotocolOnOvS
-Implementation for adapt LISP protocol on Software Defined Network (SDN) using OvS and LXC
+Implementation for enable LISP protocol on Software Defined Network (SDN) using OvS and LXC

 Schema of created network:
 <div style="text-align:center">